 Already, some persons in Texas prisons have gained freedom thanks to the state’s junk science law.
 And, The Atlantic magazine quotes Mike Snedeker, president of the nonprofit National Center for Reason and Justice, as saying Texas’ junk science law is elegant, straightforward and “phenomenally important.”

 If you need help challenging a conviction based on shaky scientific evidence, alert the Neal Davis Law Firm.
 For clients from Harris County, Fort Bend County or Montgomery County, we’re here to help.
-Notify experienced Houston criminal defense lawyer Neal Davis today for your free case review.
+Notify experienced Houston criminal defense lawyer Neal Davis today for your case review.